-- 1. Guiding Principles - A. Each affiliated entity is expected to work cooperatively and collaboratively with the university including the sonior university oversight official to fulfill all requirements under this policy. - B. The creation and activities of each affiliated entity must promote, sponsor, or complement educational, scientific, research, charitable, health-care, or cultural activities for the benefit of the university. - C. The university's relationship with each affiliated entity must be memorialized through a memorandum of agreement or equivalent agreement. - D. Affiliated entities are monitored through a regular reporting process by the Board of Trustees. - E. Each affiliated entity must: - 1.
+- I. Guiding Principles - A. Each affiliated entity is expected to work cooperatively and collaboratively with the university including the senior university oversight official to fulfill all requirements under this policy. - B. The creation and activities of each affiliated entity must promote, sponsor, or complement educational, scientific, research, charitable, health-care, or cultural activities for the benefit of the university. - C. The university's relationship with each affiliated entity must be memorialized through a memorandum of agreement or equivalent agreement. - D. Affiliated entities are monitored through a regular reporting process by the Board of Trustees. - E. Each affiliated entity must: - 1.
 Use sound fiscal and accounting procedures; - 2.
-Manage its operations and affairs in a manner consistent with their own enabling documents and policies; and - 3.
-Adhere to standards of ethics and integrity.

-(90319095-1)The Ohio State University - University Policies golicies.cou.ndu
+Manage its operations and affairs in a manner consistent with their own enabling documents and policies; and - Adhere to standards of ethics and integrity.
+(00519030-1)The Onio State University University Policies policies assenti.